Topas CMS

 Topas also saves the content in a database, but it creates stand alone web pages which are served to the user without having to access the database.
 This has several advantages

-In 1995 the data was moved to an MS Access Datebase and a user interface was created to manage the content.
+In 1995 the data was moved to an MS Access Database and a user interface was created to manage the content.
 Code then created flat HTML pages and uploaded them to the live server.
 Various improvement were made over the years, including replacing VBA code with XSLT as the templating language.

 569 Stored Procedures